- Family and entertainment space

 Temperature, air quality, and acoustics matter more downstairs.

-Basements feel dramatically better when HVAC routing, insulation, and sound control are handled like core project decisions instead of hidden afterthoughts.
+Basements feel dramatically better when HVAC routing, insulation, and sound control are handled like core decisions, not hidden afterthoughts.

-The room mix should reflect how the family will actually use the level.
+The room mix should match how the family actually uses the level.

 Entertainment, guest space, fitness, office use, and storage all place different demands on lighting, privacy, and circulation.

-A better basement usually hides more than it shows.
+A better basement hides more than it shows.

-Good lower levels make room for equipment, seasonal storage, and practical utility access so the finished space can stay calm and usable.
+Good lower levels leave room for equipment, seasonal storage, and utility access so the finished spaces stay calm.

-- How ceiling height, beams, soffits, and mechanical runs will affect the layout
+- How ceiling height, beams, soffits, and mechanical runs shape the layout

 - Which rooms need separation, quiet, or extra utility support